Rick Wysocki

 />

-Finally, we can also include alt text with our image using the featured_alt
+Now, let’s also include set up alt text for our image, which can be declared using the featured_alt

 parameter in the front matter: